soxueren/atsd/changelogs/2016-12-26_2017-01-08/README.md

 ### Issue 3754
 -------------

-Fixed an issue were columns were not being created for series with statistic and wildcard match: https://apps.axibase.com/chartlab/506da7c3
+Fixed an issue were columns were not being created for series with a statistic and wildcard match: https://apps.axibase.com/chartlab/506da7c3

 ### Issue 3654
 -------------